jwinn03/jwinn03.github.io/projects/2025-08-25-pitch-sensor-interface.md

 - Percussive moments, such as a "dropped" bow technique on a string instrument, or other transitory non-pitched sounds between notes.
 This is exasperated when there are rapid note changes, as there is less time for a clear, stable pitch to make itself apparent compared to the unclear ones.
 - Too much extraneous noise.
 When testing with recordings from my laptop's internal microphone, the fan noise was too much for the pitch detector to find any clear tones, even though my humming was clearly audible above it.

 These factors mean that this system works best with woodwind and brass instruments, where these weaknesses are mitigated.
+However, I still found it very useful for my own string playing and to see how in-tune my own humming is.

 Because of the assumption that measured pitch will be within ±50 cents (a.k.a. a quartertone) of the intended pitch, if it was not within that window, the accuracy reading alone will not be reliable.
 In the future, this could be mitigated with an indicator that shows the presumed pitch.
 If the player sees that it does not match the intended pitch, then they know they were *way* off.
 However, this would be difficult to implement cleanly (there are ~100 data points per second, but we'd only want to show individual "average" assumed notes and therefore would have to somehow decide what the start and end of assumed notes are) and there would be the possibility of false positives that would make the experience confusing.